exalearn/ExaMol/docs/components/select.rst

     selector.add_possibilities(keys=[1, 2, 3], samples=np.array([[1, 2, 3]]).T)

-Retrieve the list of selected computations by the "dispense" function.
+Continue to add new possibilities until ready to select new computations, which are retrieved by the "dispense" function.

 .. code-block:: python

     print(list(selector.dispense())) # [(3, 3.), (2, 2.)]

-Call ``start_gathering`` again to clear any previous results before adding new possibilities.
+Call :mth:`~examol.select.base.Selector.start_gathering` when done depensing to clear any remaining results or call  :meth:`~examol.select.base.Selector.add_possibilities` to start adding new possibilities again.